 Just like any other legal matter, we always suggest you seek independent Injuries Board advice before proceeding with your Injuries Board compensation claim.
 This prevents any mistakes that can understandably be made by an inexperienced member of the public.

-Right now, the first step you should take is to call our Free Injuries Board Advice Helpline on Freephone Free Phone 1800 911 940 without obligation.
+Right now, the first step you can take is to call our Free Injuries Board Advice Helpline on Freephone 1800 911 940.
 If you cannot speak with us now, simply fill in the contact form to request a call from us at any time that is convenient for you.

 Visit this site for accident claims in the UK.